The Top Line

 This afternoon Ontario Finance Minister Peter Bethlenfalvy introduced his Fall Economic Outlook.
 Entitled ‘Ontario’s Plan to Build: A Progress Update,’ a clear focus of the Minister is to ensure Ontario weathers the economic turmoil expected due to inflation and the continued slowdown of the provincial economy.

-While the update was mostly a traditional fiscal and economic overview, it included targeted measures focused on consumers, small businesses and the disabled.
+While the update was mostly a traditional fiscal and economic overview, it included targeted measures focused on consumers, small businesses and people with disabilities.
 These reflect what the government feels are the priorities of the people of Ontario as expressed in the June election, which returned a large majority government for Premier Ford’s Conservatives.

 Ontario’s real GDP is projected to rise 2.6% in 2022, 0.5% in 2023, 1.6% in 2024 and 2.1% in 2025, indicating that the Government expects the economy to slow significantly.